-Geophysics

 Magnetic measurements are the standard method for detection of unexploded ordnance in the subsurface.

 EXAMPLE: Magnetic survey over an area.
 Three anomalies show up.
-The right one was a shell, the two on the left happened to be shell splinters.
+The right one was a shell, the two on the left

-Ground penetrating radar shows a clear anomaly in a depth of 1m.
+EXAMPLE: Ground penetrating radar shows a clear anomaly in a depth of 1m.
 A shell has been dug up.

 Radar survey